-Bone density screenings are usually recommended to women who are post-menopausal.
-Testing is also highly recommended to patients with bone fracture history or conditions linked to bone loss.
-As bones lose their strength and become more brittle, chances of osteoporosis may be higher.
+Bone density screenings are typically encouraged for women who are post-menopausal.
+Testing is also highly recommended to patients with a history of bone fractures or conditions associated with bone loss.
+As bones lose their strength and become more brittle, chances of osteoporosis may increase.
 Our bone densitometry with DEXA gives us a clear look into your current bone health.

 Preparing for Bone Density Scanning

-Unless instructed otherwise by one of our physicians, eat normally on the day of the exam but avoid taking calcium supplements for at least 24 hours prior to your appointment.
+Unless instructed otherwise by one of our physicians, you can eat normally on the day of the exam but should avoid calcium supplements for at least 24 hours prior to your appointment.
 We also encourage you to wear loose and comfortable clothing.
 Sweat suits and other casual attire without zippers, buttons, grommets, or any metal are preferred.

 You should not have had a barium study, radioisotope injection, oral or intravenous contrast material from CT scan or MRI within seven days prior to your DEXA test.
-If you are a patient with any medical history regarding bone fractures or are currently taking medication known to cause bone loss, identify our physicians and we will assit you accordingly.
+If you are a patient with any medical history regarding bone fractures or are currently taking medication known to cause bone loss, notify our physicians and we will assist you accordingly.

 For three decades, Plaza OB/GYN has provided Houston women unparalleled care from our nationally renowned doctors, creating a safe and nurturing environment for gynecological and obstetrics care.